kgrzybek/modular-monolith-with-ddd/README.md

 **Definition:**

-> Conceptual Model - A conceptual model is a representation of a system, made of the composition of concepts which are used to help people know, understand, or simulate a subject the model represents.
+> Conceptual Model - A conceptual model is a representation of a system, made of the composition of concepts that are used to help people know, understand, or simulate a subject the model represents.
 [Wikipedia - Conceptual model](https://en.wikipedia.org/wiki/Conceptual_model)

 **Conceptual Model**